Muhamamd-Rehman/city-weather/README.md

 - User: `admin`
 - Password: `admin`

-You will find prebuilt dashboard in Grafana under `Dashboards` → `City Weather Dashboard`.
+You will find prebuilt dashboard in Grafana under `Dashboards` → `City Weather Dashboard`

+Use `docker-compose stop` to stop the running containers.
+This command keeps the built docker images, containers, volumes etc. and does not remove them.
+To rerun the city weather application, use `docker-compose start`.